muditsengar/agent-collaboration-flow/README.md

 ### What can I ask the robots?

-With real AI frameworks (not simulations), you can ask about almost anything:
+With real AI frameworks, you can ask about almost anything:
 - Help with complex problems
 - Creative ideas and brainstorming
 - Research on different topics